 vCardPrint to PDF

-Lindsey Imbrogno defends physicians, hospitals, and other healthcare providers in medical malpractice cases and matters before the Delaware Medical Board.
-Much of her practice is comprised of defending complex cases involving catastrophic injuries and death.
+Lindsey Imbrogno defends physicians, nurses, hospitals and other healthcare providers in medical malpractice cases, §1983 cases and Delaware Medical Board credentialing cases.
+Much of her practice is comprised of defending complex matters involving catastrophic injuries and death.
 Lindsey's undergraduate education in physiology and neurobiology enables her to understand the medical concepts necessary to defend these medical negligence suits.

 Lindsey strives to provide excellent client service through thoughtful communication of the practical and legal aspects of issues affecting her healthcare clients.
 She uses her background in the sciences to speak their language, and her approachable nature and positivity to develop trusting relationships.
 Clients appreciate Lindsey’s pride in advocating for Delaware’s healthcare community.

 Prior to joining White and Williams, Lindsey was a personal injury attorney assisting clients with auto accident and premises liability cases.
 Her previous experience working with plaintiffs affords her a unique perspective, as her understanding of the plaintiff’s side allows her to be more strategic when representing the defense.

 Outside of her law practice, Lindsey serves as an adjunct college professor, teaching Business Law to undergraduates.

 - Successfully defended at trial a pediatric nurse in a case involving anoxic brain injury resulting in quadriplegia in teenager

 - Successfully defended at trial a hospitalist in a case involving alleged failure to order intubation in a patient with a parapharyngeal abscess, allegedly resulting in the patient’s death

 - Successfully defended at trial a primary care physician in a case involving alleged failure to manage anticoagulation in a patient with the prothrombin gene mutation who died from pulmonary embolism